lirmm/waves-core/docs/user_doc/runner/runners.rst

 Running services
 ----------------

-    Down the page, there is a list of current services which use this execution environment.
+    Down the page, there is a list of current services which use this Computing infrastructure.